Maths at Ashurst

 We raise the profile of maths by asking the entire staff (including office staff, cleaning staff and kitchen staff) to put on post-its what maths they have done over the weekend.
 This always sparks some excellent mathematical discussions as many people don't believe that they actually do any maths outside of school, but when asked to think about it - THEY DO!

-Another initiative introduced by the ambassadors was a questionnaire for both staff and children.
+Another initiative completed by the ambassadors was a questionnaire for both staff and children.
 After explaining these to all classes throughout the school, the ambassadors collected the data sheets and the results are summarised below.